 Sharing your own experiences about this trail is very welcome.
 Also, feel free to report any typos, broken links, etc.

 Near Şetref passPasul Şetref

 /Şetref pass, Szacsali-hágó

-/ is located on car road 17C between Dealu Ştefăniţei
+/ is located on the paved road 17C, between Dealu Ştefăniţei

 / and Săcel

-/, and can directly be approached only by car.
-According to the map, there is a motel and a camping place here.
+/, and can be directly approached only by car.
+There is an inn and a campground here.
 If you plan to come by train, the closest stop is Dealu Ştefăniţei.
-From there, blue triangle
+From there, blue triangles

-leads up along the Fundoaia creek to La Jgheaburi, where it joins red stripe
+lead up along Fundoaia creek to La Jgheaburi, where they join red stripes

 coming from Pasul Şetref.